AnuragRSimha/ComputerNetworkSecurityLab-UE19CS326/README.md

 ## Assignment
 This directory contains two sub-folders.
 ### Case Study
-The case study directory provides the solution to two case studies of the curriculum (iPremier and University of Virginia)
+The case study directory provides the solution to two case studies of the curriculum (iPremier and University of Virginia).
 ### Hands-on
 In this directory, there are three sub-folders for those experiments that ought to be conducted over SEED VM.